vcheeney/Votify/README.md

 # Keep this terminal open for the duration of your working session
 ```

+> 🚨 If changes are made to the smart contract's code, shutdown the docker environment with **docker-compose down** before rebuilding the containers with **docker-compose build** and relaunching with **docker-compose up**.

 ##### Configuring MetaMask to access the local blockchain

 In your web browser: